ArimeKannada/DED/README.md

 INSTALLATION

-download DED.z01 and DED.zip in same same file.
+download DED.exe file from Releasea Download file.

 Extract DED.exe and run it (no need to install)